 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 Every student pursuing a degree in Computer Software & Applications needs to check out Drexel University.
-Drexel University computer software & applications majors make 8.5% more than the standard computer software student.
+Soon after graduation, Computer Software students generally earn an average of $45,450 at the beginning of their careers.
 Positioned in Philadelphia, Pennsylvania, this school is a logical choice for students who enjoy the exhilaration of a substantial city.

 Thiel College is a wonderful option for students pursuing a Computer Software & Applications degree.
 Greenville, Pennsylvania gives a quaint small-town setting for college students to study in.